mcosovic/JuliaGrid.jl/docs/src/powerSystem/inDepthACDCModel.md

 The equivalent unified ``\pi``-model for a branch ``(i,j) \in \mathcal{E}`` incident to the buses ``\{i,j\} \in \mathcal{N}`` is shown in Figure 2.
 ```@raw html
 <img src="../../assets/pi_model.png" class="center"/>
-<figcaption>Figure 2: The equivalent branch model, where transformer is located at "from bus end" of the branch.</figcaption>
+<figcaption>Figure 2: The equivalent branch model, where the transformer is located at "from" bus end of the branch.</figcaption>
 &nbsp;
 ```